Optimal - The Blog

 Dicken Weatherby, N.D. and Beth Ellen DiLuglio, MS, RDN, LDN

 Supplementing with omega-3s is a common practice and often recommended for those at risk for cardiovascular disease (CVD) and inflammatory disorders.
-Indeed, research suggests that omega-3 fatty acids and their derivatives may be of benefit not only in CVD and inflammation, but in obesity, type 2 diabetes, insulin resistance, and even autoimmune diseases such as multiple sclerosis and lupus.
+Indeed, research suggests that omega-3 fatty acids and their derivatives may be of benefit not only in CVD and inflammation but also in obesity, type 2 diabetes, insulin resistance, and even autoimmune diseases such as multiple sclerosis and lupus.
 [1] [2] [3]

 Fish or marine oils provide long-chain omega-3s EPA and DHA, compounds associated with